 Borrow From the Cash Value of Your Policy

 Some policies let you borrow money using the cash value of the policy as collateral for a loan.
-While these loans usually have lower interest rates than comparable personal loans, there are additional costs associated with accessing the funds.
+While these whole life insurance loans usually have lower interest rates than comparable personal loans, there are additional costs associated with accessing the funds.
 When borrowing against your policy, it’s essential to spend the funds wisely and maintain your future payments.

 The Process of Borrowing Cash Value From Your Policy